Deuteronomy 12

 A practical concession: as the land grows and the shrine becomes distant, hunting for food will be permitted anywhere - but the blood prohibition holds everywhere.
 The sacred prohibition travels with the people.
 What belongs to God never becomes ordinary.

 The Hebrew word nefesh (translated here as “life”) can mean soul, life, breath, appetite, person.
 The blood is the nefesh.
-To consume it is to consume the principle of life itself, which belongs to God, not to the eater.
+To consume it is to consume the principle of life itself, which belongs to God.
 This is why the prohibition echoes through Leviticus and is taught to Noah (Genesis 9:4).
 It is a perpetual mark of reverence.

 Deuteronomy 12:29-31Do Not Seek the Gods of the Nations